beatrizristau/portfolio-website/README.md

 - Responsive design for desktop and mobile
 - Animated hero section with canvas particles (hidden on mobile)
 - Floating navigation bar and mobile menu
-- Skills section with animated progress bars
+- Skills section with categorized cards
 - Projects showcase with overlays and external links
 - Timeline-style experience section
 - AJAX-powered contact form (Formspree) with alert feedback